FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

   0. 0.
 0. 0.
 0.        ]
 ```

-we see that they are highly different and zero for features that weren't encountered in the data of just 7 days.
+we see that they are highly different and zero for features in the Poisson regression that weren't encountered in the data of just 7 days.
-Now comparing the coefficients of our BHM model trained on just the 7 days with the coefficients of a cheating model trained on the whole test set, i.e.
+Now comparing the coefficients of our BHM model trained on just 7 days with the coefficients of a cheating model trained on the whole test set, i.e.

 ```commandline
 [ 2.814997    2.7551868   2.6182172   2.6453698   2.672692    2.5201027